-Mexico abolished slavery in 1829 when Texas was still part of the country, prompting white, slave-holding immigrants to fight for independence in the Texas Revolution.
+Mexico abolished slavery in 1829 when Texas was still part of the country, in part prompting white, slave-holding immigrants to fight for independence in the Texas Revolution.
 Once they formed the Republic of Texas in 1836, they made slavery legal again, and it continued to be legal when Texas joined the U.S. as a state in 1845.

 Enslaved people in Texas were aware that there was a country to the south where they could find different levels of freedom (though indentured debt servitude existed in Mexico, it was not the same as chattel slavery).
 Hammack has discovered one runaway named Tom who had been enslaved by Sam Houston.
 Houston was a president of the Republic of Texas who’d fought in the Texas Revolution.
 Once Tom got across the border, he joined the Mexican military that Houston had fought against.

 Fugitive slaves got to Mexico in many different ways.
 Some went on foot, while others rode horses or snuck aboard ferries bound for Mexican ports.
 Stories spread about enslaved people who crossed the Rio Grande river dividing Texas from Mexico by floating on bales of cotton, and several Texas newspapers reported in July 1863 that three enslaved people had escaped this way.
 Even if this wasn’t logistically possible, the imagery of floating to freedom on a symbol of slavery was strong.